Dynamic Configuration Management: Using ConfigMaps for Real-Time Application Updates

 2. If an update is detected, the Kubelet updates the mounted files in the host's filesystem.

-3. For the running container, the files within the container's volume mount directory are updated in place.
+3. For the running container, the files inside the ConfigMap volume are refreshed through Kubernetes' projected-volume mechanism.

 Application-Side Detection